pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Fight expiry time`: reset a fight after the configured minutes of inactivity.
 - `Auto idling of fight timer`: stop fight timer when logged out or enemy is not visible.

+#### Raids
+- `Sync ToA Invocations`: enable to sync Tombs of Amascut invocations.
+- `Sync ToA Raid Level`: enable to sync Tombs of Amascut raid level.
+- `Only Sync in ToA Raid`: enable to only sync ToA invocations and raid level when inside the raid lobby or inside of the raid.

 #### Skills
-- `Sync skill levels`: toggle to sync (boosted) skills.
+- `Sync skill levels`: enable to sync (boosted) skills.
 - `Virtual levels enabled`: when enabled the maximum level shown based on experience is 126 instead of 99.

 #### General info
-- `Sync display name`: toggle to show basic player info.
+- `Sync display name`: enable to show basic player info.
-- `Sync weight of carried items`: toggle to sync weight.
+- `Sync weight of carried items`: enable to sync weight.

 ## 🔒 Security & Technical Details